JulioHC00/cmesrc/src/scripts/catalogue/generate_catalogue_README.md

   - Returns the formatted timestamp.

 - `get_verfification_level(has_dimming, has_flare, flare_class, flare_threshold=25)`:
-  - Determines the verification level based on the presence of dimmings and flares and the flare class.
+  - Determines the verification score based on the presence of dimmings and flares and the flare class.
   - Parameters:
     - `has_dimming` (bool): Indicates if a dimming is present.
     - `has_flare` (bool): Indicates if a flare is present.
     - `flare_class` (float): The flare class score.
     - `flare_threshold` (int): The threshold for the flare class score.
-  - Returns the verification level.
+  - Returns the verification score.